AY2526S1-CS2103T-F08b-3/tp/docs/UserGuide.md

 * `unmatch t1` unmatch the 1st tutor in the tutor list with its corresponding matched student.
   ![result for 'match t1 s1'](images/MatchResult.png)

+### Recommending persons : `recommend`
+Recommends a list of tutors to a student or a list of students to a tutor based on subject, level, and/or price range.

+Format: `recommend INDEX [s/] [l/] [p/]`
+* Recommends tutors to a student or students to a tutor at the specified `INDEX`.
+* The index refers to the index number shown in the current displayed list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* Optional fields can be specified to filter the recommendations based on subject (`s/`), level (`l/`), and/or price range (`p/`).
+* If no optional fields are specified, recommendations will be based on all three criteria (subject, level, and price range).

+Examples:
+* `recommend 1` recommends all tutors/students that matches the subject, level, and price range of person at index 1
+* `recommend 2 s/` recommends all tutors/students that matches the subject of person at index 2

 ### Deleting a person : `delete`

 Deletes a person (student/tutor) from the ConnectEd database